wgoode3/Modular-Flask-Friends/instructions.md

 Friend = FriendModel()
 ```
 Then go back to your code and instead of making a SQL query using ```friends = mysql.query_db('SELECT * FROM friends')``` you can instead make a SQL query using ```friends = Friend.getAll()```.
-You want to add validations to your create method, you can make your create method work like the following:
+If you want to add validations to your methods, you can make them function like the create method below:
 ```python
 def create(self, name, email):
 	errors = []